Naumov1889/gulp-template/README.md

-# Frontend project template on gulp
+# Frontend project template on Gulp